-The E821 experiment at Brookhaven National Lab (BNL) studied the precession of $\mu^+$ and $\mu^-$ in a constant external magnetic field as they circulated in a confining storage ring.
-It found [6]
+The E821 experiment at Brookhaven National Lab (BNL) studied the precession of μ^+ and μ^- in a constant external magnetic field as they circulated in a confining storage ring.
+It found [6] 1 where the first errors are statistical and the second systematic.
+Assuming CPT invariance and taking into account correlations between systematic errors, one finds for their average [6]